modio/modio-docs/public/en-us/features/metrics/dashboards/game-dashboard-data.md

 The number of reports submitted against users, such as abuse, harassment, or other policy violations.

 **How it's measured**
-An event is logged whenever a user or UGCerator submits a report against another user via the mod.io.
+An event is logged whenever a user or moderator submits a report against another user.

 ## Play Sessions

 ![Play Sessions](img/play-sessions.png)
 Gain insights into real play behavior, including concurrent players, sessions, playtime, and UGC usage per session, with breakdowns by session length, platform, and most played UGC.

-:::note
+:::note[Premium Feature]
-Premium Feature: Play session dashboard only available for premium subscription.
+Play Sessions is a premium feature.
+Sign up to one of our [advanced service tiers](https://mod.io/pricing) to activate detailed data analytics, or contact us at developers@mod.io for more information.
 :::

 ### Definitions